stonepros/stone/doc/rados/operations/crush-map-edits.rst

 If you are satisfied with the adjusted map, you can apply it to the cluster with something like::

-  ceph osd setcrushmap -i adjusted
+  stone osd setcrushmap -i adjusted

 Tuning CRUSH, the hard way
 --------------------------